Compute

 You are advised to add Ir3 ECSs to an ECS group during the creation process to prevent such failures.
 For details, see Managing ECS Groups.

 • The basic resources, including vCPUs, memory, and image of an ultra-high I/O ECS will continue to be billed after the ECS is stopped.
 To stop the ECS from being billed, delete it and its associated resources.
-For more information, see Will Am I Continue to Be Billed After ECSs Are Stopped?
+For more information, see Will I Be Billed After ECSs Are Stopped?

 Handling Damaged Local Disks Attached to an ECS of I Series